Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 By hovering over the root node of the starting tree, we can see that its age is set to **417.2 Ma**, which is consistent with the root prior set in the analysis.

 Next, we will inspect the initial values of the parameters of the FBD model, found in the **Priors** panel in **BEAUti**.
-The FBD model has 3 parameters: the diversification rate, the turnover and the sampling proportion.
+In addition to the origin, the FBD model has 3 parameters that are estimated here: the diversification rate, the turnover and the sampling proportion.
 We can see that the initial diversification rate is **1.0**, the initial sampling proportion **0.5** and the initial turnover **0.5**.
 These are the default values of these parameters, but they may not be adapted to all datasets.
-In particular, a diversification rate of 1.0/My is a very high value - since our starting tree is more than 400 My old, it means that we would expect about {% eqinline \exp(400 \times 1.0) \approx 5 \times 10^{173} %} extant species (as opposed to the 8 extant bears we actually have).
+In particular, a diversification rate of 1.0/My is a very high value - since our starting tree is more than 400 My old, it means that we would expect about {% eqinline \exp(400 \times 1.0) \approx 5 \times 10^{173} %} extant species, as opposed to the 8 extant bears we actually have (the model is conditioned on observing all extant species since {% eqinlilne \rho = 1$} and is not estimated).
 Having a very implausible starting value for the diversification rate could explain the failure we observed earlier when calculating the likelihood of the FBD model, so we will change it to a more realistic value of **0.01**.
 This leads to the much more reasonable {% eqinline \exp(400 \times 0.01) \approx 55 %}, still more than observed, but not so unlikely that the log density would evaluate to negative infinity.

 > In the **Priors** panel, click on the **initial = [1.0]** box right of the **diversificationRateFBD** parameter.